ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

   * Binary rewriting is limited to the text section of the target executable or library: it will not instrument the dynamically-linked libraries.
-Consequently, this mode performs the instrumentation significantly faster and has a much lower overhead when running the instrumentated executable and/or libraries
+Consequently, this mode performs the instrumentation significantly faster and has a much lower overhead when running the instrumented executable and/or libraries
   * Binary rewriting is the recommended mode when the target executable uses process-level parallelism (e.g. MPI)
   * If your target executable has a minimal main which and the bulk of your application is in one specific dynamic library, see :ref:`binary-rewriting-library-label` for help

-The omnitrace-instrument executable
+The ``omnitrace-instrument`` executable
 ========================================

 Instrumentation is performed with the ``omnitrace`` executable.
 View the help menu with the ``-h`` / ``--help`` option: